How to Reach Out to Someone

 Do I ignore it?

-Or do I send my own gif akin to “WTF”?
+Or do I send my own GIF akin to “WTF”?

 Either way, it’s now on me.
 Which doesn’t seem fair.
 I’m left wondering, “What’s wrong with people?”
 Why don’t they know how to reconnect properly?

-Reconnecting at End-of-Life
+Reconnecting at End-of-Life – Or Not

 I’ve talked with numerous clients who miss an estranged loved one but have no earthly clue how to reach out.
 They don’t send memes or gifs.
 Or anything else for that matter.
-They’re truly in a prison of their own design.

 They often do nothing and then enter the active dying phase with a ton of regret and everlasting silence.